How to Switch from Wegovy to Mounjaro

 How to switch from Wegovy to Mounjaro

-- Wait at least 5 weeks to allow Wegovy to fully leave your system before starting Mounjaro.
+2. Wait at least 7 days to allow Wegovy levels to lower in your system before starting Mounjaro.

 What is the criteria for qualifying for Mounjaro?

-The criteria for qualifying for Mounjaro is the same as Wegovy, so you’ll likely be eligible for both but a doctor will make sure before prescribing.
+These BMI requirements are the same for Mounjaro as Wegovy, so you’ll likely be able to take both, but a doctor will make sure before prescribing.

 Can you switch from Wegovy to Mounjaro on a higher dosage?